[Great summary of Screenwriting Contests, with deadlines & links]

-Check out these screenwriting contests and don't forget to subscribe to the Script Angel blog to receive regular updates to this list:
+Check out these screenwriting contests and let me know if there are others you’ve come across that are worth me posting here.
+And don’t forget to subscribe to the Script Angel blog to receive regular updates to this list:

 Writers’ Couch (Cascade Pictures) – Deadline: ongoing – Screenplay 80-140pp.
 UK residents and unrepresented writers only.

 Nashville Film Festival Screenwriting Contest - Deadline: 31 January 2014 (late).
 Screenplays 80-120pp, short script under 40pp, half-hour tv comedy script 22-35pp, one-hour tv drama 45-65pp.